etijskens/wetppr/docs/chapter-5.md

-# Chapter 5 - A strategy for the development research software
+# Chapter 5

-## The need of a strategy for the development research software
+## A strategy for the development research software

 You are facing a new research question, to be solved computationally and on your shelf of computational tools nothing useful is found.
 You start with an empty sheet of paper on you desk. or rather with an empty screen on your laptop.